 With Pull Zones, you set the origin hostname as your website’s URL.
 Later, when a request hits your Pull Zone, it retrieves the file from your origin server and sends it to the user.
 In addition to that, the file will be copied in the edge location’s cache for later use.

 For example, you have a file at yoursite.com/image.jpg, and your Pull Zone’s URL is yourzone.kxcdn.com.
 When a request hits the URL yourzone.kxcdn.com/image.jpg from London, KeyCDN pulls the image from your server and store it at an Edge Server in London.
 So, subsequent requests for the same image from London will be served super-fast from that Edge Location.
-It reduces the load on your origin server too.
+Thus it reduces the load on your origin server.

 There are almost twenty different settings you can configure while creating a Pull Zone.
 We will discuss only the important ones: